-After pursuing Kevin Wendell Crumb and the multiple identities that reside within.
-David Dunn finds himself locked in a mental hospital alongside his archenemy, Elijah Price and must contend with a psychiatrist who is out to prove the trio do not actually possess superhuman abilitiesWritten by
+After pursuing Kevin Wendell Crumb and the multiple identities that reside within, David Dunn finds himself locked in a mental hospital alongside his archenemy, Elijah Price.
+The trio must now contend with a psychiatrist, who is out to prove they do not actually possess superhuman abilities.Written by

 Was this review helpful to you?

 | Report this